logiqai/docs/logiq-server/logiq-paas-community-edition.md

 Depending on your requirements, you may want to host your storage in either your own Kubernetes cluster or create a new storage bucket in a cloud provider like AWS.

-If you choose to use an S3 bucket, be sure to deploy your LOGIQ PaaS cluster in the same region that hosts your S3 bucket.
+If you choose to use an S3 bucket, be sure to deploy your Apica Ascent PaaS cluster in the same region that hosts your S3 bucket.
 Failing to do so can lead to you incurring additional data transfer costs for transferring data between regions.

 To use your own S3 bucket, do the following.